What Your Status Means

 If you’re dismissed from the University, you have options.

-Get reinstated.
-Life happens.
-We get it.
-If you’ve been dealing with tough situations in your life, or if you’ve made a solid effort to get your GPA up, you can petition for reinstatement.
+Petition.
+If you’ve struggled with unusual circumstances beyond or your control and/or have made a sincere effort to get your GPA up, you can petition for reinstatement and provide more details about your situation.
 Start your petition

 Return at a later time.
 If you need to take some time off from Illinois State, you can return at a later time.
 We can help you develop a plan that details what you should do while you’re away.
 Call us to discuss your plan (309) 438-3217.